DepledgeLab/depledgelab.github.io/index.md

 ---
 ---

-# Welcome to the Depledge Lab!
+# Every RNA tells a story!

 Research in the Depledge Lab (aka Systems Biology of Virology lab) is focused on understanding how human herpesviruses persist following infection.
 The role of RNA biology is a particular focus and we apply diverse molecular and computational biology techniques to study this while also developing novel sequencing approaches and new softwares for computational analysis.